cscart/docs/en/cscart_addons/addons/shipment_export/index.rst

 Installing the add-on
 =====================

-    Install the “Shipment Export and Import” add-on on the add-ons list page (“Add-ons” → ”Manage add-ons”).
+    Install the “Shipment Export” add-on on the add-ons list page (“Add-ons” → ”Manage add-ons”).
 Click the + button in the top right corner, select an archive and click Upload & Install.
 You can now find the installed add-on in the list of installed add-ons, just make sure it is set to Active.

     .. fancybox:: img/Shipment_export_001.png
-        :alt: CSV export for sales reports add-on
+        :alt: CSV Export add-on

 =====================
 Setting up the add-on